THE ONE HOUSE PROJECT ONLINE CATALOG

 Aesthetically speaking, the panels are gloriously diverse in style and media.
 Common motifs are flags, maps, documents such as ship manifests or letters, and most of all portraits.
 A majority honor a particular person.
 Mine incorporates a period-specific English family portrait by painter William Dobson to represent Richard and Elizabeth Edelen, the first immigrants in my family, who arrived in Maryland eleven generations ago in 1664 or maybe 1665.
 Richard Dana precisely traces his lineage back even earlier to Pilgrims John Alden and Priscilla Mullins, passengers on the Mayflower in 1620.
 While Michael Platt recognizes someone much closer in time and relation, his father, who moved to D.C. post-WW II.

 Tales of valor and fortuitous survival abound.
-Teresa Knight McFadden’s story involves William Shakespeare’s play The Tempest, which is thought to be based on 17th century reports of an English shipwreck in Barbados.
+Theresa Knight McFadden’s story involves William Shakespeare’s play The Tempest, which is thought to be based on 17th century reports of an English shipwreck in Bermuda.
 Her ancestor Stephen Hopkins survived that wreck, made it to Jamestown, Virginia, back to England, and then returned on the Mayflower.
 He fathered Oceanus, the only child born on the voyage.
 Several artists tell of their relatives surviving wars, and escaping the Holocaust, sometimes by circuitous routes.
 Occupations, both humble and illustrious, are also acknowledged, ranging from early immigrants who came as coopers, tailors, seamstresses, farmers, miners, mercenaries, and a mail-order bride to more recent arrivals who worked as atomic engineers, scientists, doctors, teachers and a diplomat.

 Some relished this project as an opportunity to delve into family history through research and digging up old photos.
 While DNA testing has made determining the pie chart of one’s ancestry easier than ever before, artists like Sondra Arkin and Barbara Liotta used their panels to comment on their lack of specific knowledge of their forebearers.
 Artists Jo Ann Block and Tina Tepe, who are adopted, questioned the importance of the family tree in determining one’s identity.
 Janice Goodman imaginatively invents an image of her grandfather Max through the style of his contemporary, Russian Jewish painter Marc Chagall, both born in 1887.
 Others like Melvin Hardy, Leslie Holt and Ngoc Le chose more abstract, symbolic approaches.